kexiZeroing/kexiZeroing.github.io/src/posts/fetch-api-requests-cors.md

 - **multipart/form-data**: each value is sent as a block of data ("body part"), with a user agent defined delimiter ("boundary") separating each part.
 The keys are given in the `Content-Disposition` header of each part.
 - **text/plain**

+> In a regular HTTP response, the `Content-Disposition` response header is a header indicating if the content is expected to be displayed *inline* in the browser, that is, as a Web page or as part of a Web page, or as an *attachment*, that is downloaded and saved locally.

 Use `multipart/form-data` when your form includes any `<input type="file">` elements. **Characters are NOT encoded** (No encoding means you save a lot of CPU cycles and keeps the total body size small).
 This is important when the form has a file upload control.
 You want to send the file binary and this ensures that bitstream is not altered.

 - Fields are separated by the given boundary string.
 The browser must choose a boundary that will not appear in any of the fields, so this is why the boundary may vary between requests.